-With that being said at this point, my educational philosophy is limited to the experiences that I have had in the field.
 Education is a right to all children.
-However, that is not always granted.
-In the case that it is the levels of education children receive variety.
-My experience at Paul Dojack Youth Centre taught me this: students are kids, just kids.
-Yes, they have made mistakes, but hasn’t everybody?
-Not a single person is perfect and everyone has lapses in judgment, but we must consider the context for that lapse in judgment.
+However, the education a student may receive varies on their experiences.
+My experience at Paul Dojack Youth Centre taught me this: students are kids and they make mistakes.
+No individual is perfect and people have lapses in judgment.
+But, we must think critically and consider the context for that lapse in judgment.
 Context is crucial.
-You never know what kind of life your student has had, or does have when they enter your classroom.
+You never know what kind of life your student has had, or currently has, when they enter your classroom.
 For some students, you could be the only positive influence in their lives.
-We can address this societal construction by working together, schools, teachers, guardians, elders, community members, etc. by installing the message into students that their lives matter and when times are tough that they have people will be here to support them.
-Empathy, kindness, and compassion are all traits I took away from this experience and ones I will put towards my educational philosophy forever.
+In my classroom, I want to address this societal construction by working together with schools, teachers, guardians, elders, community members, etc. by installing the message into students that their lives matter and when times are tough that they have people will be here to support them.
+Empathy, kindness, and compassion are all qualities of the future educator I intend to be.

-Another part of my educational philosophy is the inclusion of treaty ed. brought into the classroom in meaningful ways.
+I believe that Treaty education should be brought into the classroom in meaningful ways.
 Treaty education is not something that should only be brought up in social studies or history but in every subject.
 We are all Treaty people.
-We all live on the same land, uses the resources of the land and are affected by the treaties in some shape or form, we are treaty people.
-So it is important that we, as educators, recognize and make the distinct links that the past, present, and future is known in our classrooms because it affects all students.
-There are many ways to incorporate this into our teaching practices, lessons, and everyday life.
-Teaching Treaty education to your students is extremely important, very valuable, and most certainly part of my educational philosophy.
+We all live on the same land and are affected by treaties in some shape or form.
+It is important to me that I recognize and make the distinct links between how the past affects the present and future known in my classroom because it touches the lives of all students.
+There are many ways to incorporate this into my teaching practices, lessons, and everyday life.
+Teaching Treaty education to students is extremely important, is included in the curriculum, and practicing it in the classroom is most certainly part of my educational philosophy.

 I fully believe in an inclusionary in the classroom.
 Every student is entitled to have an educational experience that includes them.
 This does not simply mean that all students are in the same classroom; as inclusion is not a location.
 However, it does mean that students are given the same opportunities to learn.
 I believe that educators can make these opportunities happen by creating a classroom environment that is suited all learning styles, all abilities, and by creating learning for all; not to just a specific group.
 By incorporating this educational philosophy you are enabling not one, but all of your students.